cloudposse/aws-cloudformation-terraform-backend/.github/README.md

 Deploy the complete Terraform backend infrastructure in a single CloudFormation stack:

+> [!IMPORTANT]
+> Your stack name must be unique across all AWS accounts.
+We use the stack name as part of the S3 bucket and DynamoDB table IDs.

 [<img width="144" height="27" src="../docs/launch_stack.png" alt="Launch Stack" />](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=atmos-pro-example-advanced&templateURL=https://s3.amazonaws.com/cplive-core-ue2-public-cloudformation/aws-cloudformation-terraform-backend.yaml)

 ### Or deploy via AWS CLI